-Check out our shared measurement project that has been underway since spring 2015.
-Through this project, the Our Living Waters framework has been deepened to include a series of measures aimed at testing progress towards our goal.
+Check out our shared measurement system that has been underway since spring 2015.
+Through this project, the Our Living Waters framework has been deepened to include a series of measures aimed at signalling progress towards our goal.

-Our Living Waters is supported by a team of people committed to advancing the Our Living Waters Network, confirming collective priorities for the network, raising and leveraging funds to support collaborative initiatives, measuring our success and ensuring communications across our supporter base.
-This team includes:
+A team of people is committed to supporting the Our Living Waters Network by: confirming collective priorities for the network, raising and leveraging funds to support collaborative initiatives, measuring our success, and ensuring communications across our supporter base.

 Wendy Cooper as the OLW co-lead overseeing network operations, vision, strategy and backbone functions.